kahlan/kahlan/docs/README.md

 });
 ```

-You can also stub static methods:
+You can also stub static methods using `::`:

 ```php
 it("stubs a static method", function() {